usnistgov/sed_stan_templates/README.md

   * `interlab_type2` contains models for interlaboratory studies where the individual values from each lab are available.
 $$\lambda_i \sim N(\mu, \tau)$$
 $$Y_{ij} \sim N(\lambda_i,\sigma_i)$$

 ## Instructions for using the Docker image

+Why would I want to use Docker, can't I just install Stan on my own system?
+Answer: yes, if you have Stan working on your local system, then that is a great option.
+Occasionally there can be difficulties with installations, especially on Windows, so Docker provides a clean way to use Stan, where all necessary installations are abstracted away from the user.

 Prerequisites: Docker must be installed locally on the user's computer, and the Docker engine must be running.